DG Shipper's Declaration (DGD) and e-DGD

 Satisfying international regulations

 To ship dangerous goods, consignors are required to prepare a form certifying that the cargo has been packed, labeled and declared according with the IATA Dangerous Goods Regulations (DGR).
+The attached sample Shipper's Declarations form reflect those that have been adopted into the 60th edition of the DGR.
+Forms of the design as shown in the 59th edition may continue to be used until 31 December 2024.

 Download the Dangerous Goods Declaration: